Ankle Soccer Injuries – Complete Guide (2025)

 2. Achilles Tendinitis

-Description: Inflammation of the Achilles tendon, which connects the calf muscles to the heel bone.
+Inflammation of the Achilles tendon, which connects the calf muscles to the heel bone.
 This injury is common due to overuse.

 Common Causes: